abba-platforms/ZDD/WHITEPAPER.md

 ## Executive Summary

-The Zimbabwe Digital Dollar (ZDD) is a USD-pegged stablecoin created to provide Zimbabwean citizens, businesses, and government institutions with a secure, transparent, and programmable digital currency.
-ZDD is created by Simon Kapenda, founder of NADD, AOAk, and CillarCoin, with ongoing maintenance and support by Abba Platforms Inc.
+The Zimbabwe Digital Dollar (ZDD) is a USD-pegged stablecoin designed to provide a secure, transparent, and programmable digital currency for Zimbabwean citizens, businesses, and government institutions.
+ZDD addresses Zimbabwe’s historical monetary instability by offering a fully USD-backed stablecoin that can be used for everyday transactions, payroll, government disbursements, cross-border remittances, and enterprise treasury operations.
+Its programmable architecture supports smart contract functionality, enabling automated payments and transparent financial workflows.

-ZDD offers:
+### Key Features

-- 1:1 USD peg
+- 1:1 USD peg with fully verified reserves
+- Tiered KYC/AML compliance for enhanced regulatory adherence
-- Enterprise-grade smart contract architecture
+- Enterprise-grade smart contract architecture with multisig governance and timelocked upgrades
-- Tiered KYC and AML compliance
-- Full auditability via proof-of-reserve oracles
+- Transparent proof-of-reserve oracles and on-chain audit trails
-- Multisig governance for security and resilience
+- Scalable and gas-optimized for high-volume usage

+ZDD aims to empower Zimbabwe’s digital economy, reduce reliance on informal financial systems, and provide a globally recognized, stable, and programmable digital currency platform.

 ---